sheldonth/ios-cmake/README.md

 - Run `open build.sim64/project.xcodeproj`

 #### iPhone/iPad
 - The app target builds to iPhone device family.
-To build an iPhone/iPad target, change the value of `XCODE_ATTRIBUTE_TARGETED_DEVICE_FAMILY` on line 114 of `CMakeLists.txt` to `"1,2"`
+To build an iPhone/iPad target, change the value of `DEVICE_FAMILY` on line 12 of `CMakeLists.txt` to `"1,2"`

 ### Framework
 - Builds a dynamically linked iOS framework for the architectures relevant to the platform